 I’m a little blah when it comes to resolutions at this stage in my life, but a new year is still a good time to take stock of life and look at what’s working and what needs changing.
 And when it comes to fitness and health, there’s always something that could use tweaking.

-Over the years I’ve been a member of a few Columbus gyms as I’ve moved around the city, and I’ve also been inside of many others for various reasons.
+Over the years I’ve been a member of a few Columbus gyms as I’ve moved around the city, and I’ve also been inside of many others for various reasons, which gives me a unique perspective when it comes to deciding on the best gyms in Columbus.
 It’s easy to end up overpaying for something you end up hating when it comes to these places, and for whatever reason, it’s a category of business that’s hard to research.
 Prices change and it can be hard to compare apples to apples.
 Resources like Yelp and personal networks are a great start, but I wanted to dive deeper and put together a guide that we will keep updated over time.

 Number one rule though: the best gym is the one you’ll actually go to.
 For sure keep that top of mind when making a gym commitment.
 You’re probably not going to want to drive 20 minutes to get to the gym once the new gym buzz wears off.

 Want to rave about your gym, suggest another category, or tell us we missed a no brainer?
 Give us a shout.

 Best Gym If Results Are The Bottom Line

 If you’re crunched for time, don’t think you like working out, or need fast results your best bet is going to be strength training.
 The best strength training gym in Columbus is 11athletics, the gym I have been using for the past several years.